ricardodeazambuja/NAO_hackathon2017/Project M.A.R.T.A. Team/README.md

 # Project M.A.R.T.A

-## Multi-purpose Anthropomorphic Robot for Telepresence Assistance
+## Multi-purpose Anthropomorphic Robot for Timely Assistance

 ![alt text][logo]